![]() |

 rear lights.
 It, too, describes a slight ascent.

-The window edge runs initially parallel to the tornado line, until it swoops upward at the level of the third side window.
+The window edge runs initially parallel to the tornado line, until it swoops upward

-The feature line intersects the roof edge at a slight angle, thus enhancing the impression of lowness.
-Finally, the lid line is the join between the side section and the bumper – it visually reinforces the rear end's impression of stability and substance.
+join between the side section and the bumper – it visually reinforces the rear end’s

-In complete contrast to the customary proportions of an SUV, the Audi Q5 has a silhouette reminiscent of a coupe.
+In complete contrast to the customary proportions of an SUV, the Audi Q5 has a

 This impression is created by the slender,